TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-the-basics-of-digital-audio-processing.md

 - Some common issues to audio processing are clipping and clicks.
 They usually indicate
     - [Clipping](#clipping) occurs when samples don’t fit into the given dynamic range and are cut.
     - [Clicks](#clicks) occur when a large difference occurs in samples, causing the speaker to act wonkily.
+- Audio samples may come from several sources.
+It may be recorded, loaded from a file, or [synthesised](#audio-synthesis).
+- We can synthesise musical pitches by buffering samples and feeding them to hardware.
+    - We can use wavetable synthesis for faster sample generation.
+- According to the [Fourier Theorem](#the-fourier-theorem), all signals can be broken into a summation of sine waves.
+- To play multiple pitches simultaneously (chords), we can apply [additive synthesis](#additive-synthesis) to combine signals together.

+In the next post, we'll dive deeper into audio synthesis in embedded systems and engineer a simple tone generator.